bitrix24/b24restdocs/api-reference/telephony/voximplant/voximplant-tts-voices-get.md

-# Get an Array of Available Voices for Text-to-Speech voximplant.tts.voices.get
+# Get an array of available voices for text-to-speech voximplant.tts.voices.get

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it soon.
+Some data may be missing here — we will fill it in shortly.

 {% endnote %}